Spartannnn/lotb-mod/README.md

 If anyone would like to contribute to the mod please get in contact, we will take any help we can get.

 Some long term examples of things we want to implement:
-- A middle earth world type consisting of various regions from middle earth
+- A middle earth world type consisting of various unique regions from middle earth each re-imagined with an immersive minecraft style
 - NPCs that peform realistic tasks and that you can have conversations with and develop complex relationships with
 - Factions that will interact with eachother and have dynamic relationships with eachother
 - Quests and story lines that the player can complete
+- Potential long term skills and levelling up
 - Structure generation that takes it's surrounding context into account when generating features
-- an in depth world generation that is detailed and looks pretty
+- an in depth world generation that is detailed and looks both realistic and pretty
-- some form of magic system that plays well with the lore as well as possible advancement on redstone tech (mills,cogs,massive doors/gates...)
+- some form of magic system that plays well with the lore as well as improvements to brewing/enchanting to give it a more rpg feel and possible advancement on      redstone tech (mills,cogs,massive doors/gates...)

 Features currently implented overview:
 + A Middle-Earth World Type